ana-morosanu/cybercy-data-protection/src/site/notes/AI Enablement/ISO42001- AI Management System Standard.md

 ### **Annex B (Normative) – Implementation Guidance for AI Controls**

 ##### **B.1 General**
 Annex B provides implementation guidance for the controls listed in Annex A. This guidance is not mandatory and does not need to be included in the statement of applicability.
-Organizations may adapt or extend the guidance to suit their specific needs and risk treatment strategies.
-The annex serves as a starting point for developing organization-specific implementations of controls.
+Organisations may adapt or extend the guidance to suit their specific needs and risk treatment strategies.
+The annex serves as a starting point for developing organisation-specific implementations of controls.

 **B.2 Policies Related to AI**
 **B.2.1 Objective**
 To provide management direction and support for AI systems according to business requirements.

 **B.2.2 AI Policy**
-The AI policy should be informed by business strategy, organizational values, risk appetite, legal requirements, and stakeholder impacts.
+The AI policy should be informed by business strategy, organisational values, risk appetite, legal requirements, and stakeholder impacts.
 It should include guiding principles and processes for handling exceptions and should reference other relevant policies.

-**B.2.3 Alignment with Other Organizational Policies** Organizations should identify intersections between AI and other domains such as quality, security, safety, and privacy.
+**B.2.3 Alignment with Other Organisational Policies** Organisations should identify intersections between AI and other domains such as quality, security, safety, and privacy.
 Policies should be updated or cross-referenced accordingly.

 **B.2.4 Review of the AI Policy**
 The AI policy should be reviewed periodically or when necessary.
 A designated role should be responsible for this review, which should consider changes in the business, legal, or technical environment.

-##### **B.3 Internal Organization**
+##### **B.3 Internal Organisation**

 **B.3.1 Objective**
 To establish accountability for the implementation, operation, and management of AI systems.

 **B.3.2 AI Roles and Responsibilities**
-Roles should be defined and assigned based on organizational needs.
+Roles should be defined and assigned based on organisational needs.
 Areas requiring clear responsibilities include risk management, impact assessments, data quality, oversight, and compliance.

 **B.3.3 Reporting of Concerns**
 A process should be in place for reporting concerns, with options for anonymity and protection from retaliation.
 Reports should be escalated appropriately and handled by qualified personnel.